Sushant-Suresh/Crimes_Against_Women_In_India_Dashboard/README.md

-# Crimes Against Women in India (2001-2021) Project
+# Crimes Against Women in India (2001-2021) - Analysis Project

 ## Overview

-This repository contains the dataset, data source and dashboard link for a project focused on analyzing trends and visualising key insights into various types of crimes against women in India from 2001-2021 using a detailed dashboard.
+This repository contains the dataset, data source and PowerBI file for a project focused on analyzing trends and visualising key insights into various types of crimes against women in India from 2001-2021 using a detailed dashboard.
 The project utilizes Microsoft PowerBI for comprehensive insights and visualization.

 ## Key Features